 - All safety guards on all equipment must remain in place.

-- Never use equipment that appears to be broken, sounds unusual or is missing guards.
+- Never use equipment that appears to be broken, sounds strange or is missing guards.

-- Used material (wood in particular) is not allowed to be used on Fine Arts equipment unless it is first inspected by a shop technician.
+- Reclaimed material (wood in particular) is not allowed to be used on Fine Arts equipment unless it is first inspected by a shop technician.

 - Cleanliness is expected.
 All work areas should be tidied up immediately after they have been used.

 - Only operate tools or equipment that you have been trained to use.
 If you are unfamiliar with a particular operation/tool seek assistance from a shop technician or your instructor.